Anti-Israel demonstration in Berlin stokes anti-Semitism fears | DW | 01.06.2019

 Yarmulke advice

-The demonstration comes a week after the German government's anti-Semitism commissioner, Felix Klein, warned Jews living in Germany to avoid wearing yarmulkes, a head covering traditionally donned by Jewish males and also known as kippahs, in some public places.
+The demonstration comes a week after the German government's anti-Semitism commissioner, Felix Klein, warned Jews living in Germany to avoid wearing yarmulkes, head coverings traditionally donned by Jewish males and also known as kippahs, in some public places.

-In response to his remarks, the mass-circulation Bild newspaper on Monday printed cut-out yarmulkes, urgingits readers to wear them in a sign of solidarity with Germany's Jewish community.
+In response to his remarks, the mass-circulation Bild newspaper on Monday printed cut-out yarmulkes, urging its readers to wear them in a show of solidarity with Germany's Jewish community.

 Klein has since also called on people to wear yarmulkes in protest at Saturday's Quds Day demonstration.